TommyTU856/MusicVisuals/README.md

 <img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/Basaks_Images/ellipse.png">
 <img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/Basaks_Images/ellipse2.png">

+Introduction:

-This report provides an introduction about my contributions to the Music Visuals project, specifically focusing on the development and integration of visual elements such as the Ellipse and Cube classes.
-Through the application of Object-Oriented Programming (OOP) principles and utilization of Processing functions, I aimed to create dynamic and responsive visualizations that synchronized with the music playback.
+This report introduces my work on the Music Visuals project specifically starting with the implementation of the Cube and Ellipse classes.Our main inspiration is the sky and its elements, like clouds, which are often connected to the music we use.Therefore, when creating the Cube and Ellipse classes, I tried to make them to suit this thematic context.
+By merging Object-Oriented Programming (OOP) principles with Processing functions, I aimed to produce visualizations that dynamically react to the rhythm of the music playback.

-Implementation of OOP Principles:
+OOP Principles and Processing Functions:

-Central to my approach was the adherence to OOP principles, facilitating code reusability.
-I extended the Visual class provided by the project framework to access essential functionalities for audio analysis and visualization.
-By extending the Visual class, I used its methods and variables within my visual classes, promoting code reuse and ensuring consistency over different classes of the project.
+I followed OOP principles throughout the project to make the code reusable.
+I expanded the Visual class provided by the project to access important functions for audio analysis and visualization.
+This helped keep things consistent across different parts of the project.

- I imported necessary libraries and resources to enhance the functionality of my visual classes.
-For instance, I imported the processing.core.PImage class to handle image loading and manipulation within the Ellipse class.

-The tried to implement OOP principles across the project's classes.
-In the EllipseProperties class, for instance, I encapsulated essential properties such as position, angle, and size, thereby promoting encapsulation and abstraction.
-By defining a separate class for ellipse properties, I ensuring that each class had a seperate responsibilities.
+To start with Ellipse class, I aimed to make its shape resemble the sun to align with the sky concept.
+However, to also represent a colorful sky in accordance with the song lyrics, I intended to create a colorful sun shape.
+In each visual class, like Ellipse and Cube, I organized the code to handle specific tasks.
+For example, in the Ellipse class, I used a separate class called EllipseProperties to manage properties like position and size.
+This made it easier to work on each part without messing up others.

-Similarly, in the EllipseDrawer class, I encapsulated the drawing logic specific to elliptical visual elements.This modular approach facilitated code organization and maintenance, enabling me to focus on the implementation details of ellipse rendering without affecting other components of the project.
+Similarly, in the EllipseDrawer class, I put all the drawing stuff for ellipses in one place.
+This made the code tidy and easier to understand.
+I did the same for other visual elements like clouds and cubes, keeping each part separate so they could be used without messing up other parts.

-The Clouds and Cube2 classes also I applied the OOP principles, with each class encapsulating rendering logic specific to cloud and cube visualizations, respectively.
-By defining separate classes for different visual elements, I could use each class from differetn part of the project without affecting each other.

-Furthermore, in the CallSet class, we managed the integration of individual visual components,and polymorphism to create a cohesive architecture.
-By extending the Visual class and encapsulating setup and rendering logic within the CallSet class, we ensured that each visual component could be easily managed and manipulated without affecting the project's overall functionality.

-Processing Functions:
+Lastly, in the CallSet class, I made sure all the visual components fit together nicely.
+I extended the Visual class and managed how each part was set up and shown on the screen.
+This made it simple to control everything without causing problems elsewhere.

-Central to the project's implementation was the utilization of Processing functions to create dynamic and responsive visualizations.
-Functions such as lerp, map, translate, and rotate played a crucial role in manipulating visual elements and synchronizing them with the music playback.
+I used Processing functions extensively in the project to create dynamic visuals that matchs with the music.
+Functions like lerp, map, translate, and rotate were crucial for manipulating visual elements in response to the music.

-Lerp (linear interpolation), was utilized to smoothly transition between visual states, such as adjusting the size of visual elements based on audio amplitude.
-By interpolating between two values , I ensured that visual changes, enhancing the overall aesthetic appeal of the project.
+Lerp helped me smoothly transition between visual states, like changing the size of elements based on the music's intensity.
+This made the visuals look more clean and smooth.

-The map function facilitated the mapping of input values (such as audio amplitude or frequency) to output ranges, allowing for dynamic modulation of visual parameters.
-For example, I mapped audio amplitude values to the size and color of visual elements, ensuring that the visuals responded dynamically to changes in music intensity.
-This mapping process enabled me to create visually engaging effects that reflected the nuances of the music being played.

-Additionally, translate and rotate functions were instrumental in manipulating the coordinate system and animating visual elements' rotation.
-By translating and rotating visual elements based on audio analysis data, I created visually dynamic and interactive experiences that synchronized with the rhythm and tempo of the music.
-These functions enabled me to transform the position and orientation of visual elements dynamically, adding depth and dimensionality to the project's visuals.
+The map function was very useful for connecting input values, such as music amplitude, to visual parameters like size and color.
+This allowed the visuals to react in real-time to changes in the music, making the experience more engaging.

+Translate and rotate functions were key for moving and animating elements.
+I used them to make visual elements dance to the beat of the music, adding a lively dimension to the project.

-For instance, within the EllipseDrawer class, I leveraged the map function to dynamically adjust the size and rotation of ellipses based on audio amplitude, creating visually dynamic effects that synchronized with the music tempo.
-Similarly, in the Cube2 class, I utilized the translate and rotate functions to animate cube visualizations, to improve the project's visual interactivity.
+In the EllipseDrawer class, I used the map function to adjust the size and rotation of ellipse visuals, giving them a dynamic quality to recall the sun.
+This helped tie the visuals into the project's theme of colourful skies and fluffy clouds.

-Also, the Clouds class made extensive use of Processing functions to manipulate cloud positions and velocities dynamically.
-By integrating functions such as random and dist, I created visually immersive cloud effects that responded dynamically to changes in music amplitude.
+Similarly, in the Cube class, I aimed to show a colorful thing flying in the sky, like in a lively scene.
+To do this, I used the Clouds class to put cloud pictures in the background, making it feel deeper and more real.
+This made the cube look like it was moving through an exciting and cool sky.

+The Cube class and the Cloud class were separately created in line with the OOP concept.
+They were structured to handle their own functionalities independently.
+Then, in the CallSet class, objects of both Cube and Cloud classes were initialized as needed.

 Group Collaboration: